 Glaude’s books include “Democracy in Black: How Race Still Enslaves the American Soul” and “In a Shade of Blue: Pragmatism and the Politics of Black America,” as well as various works on religion and philosophy.
 He regularly appears on NBC’s “Meet the Press” and is an MSNBC contributor.
 A graduate of Morehouse College, Glaude holds a master’s degree in African American studies from Temple University and a doctorate in religion from Princeton.

 This event includes remarks by Kenyon President Sean Decatur and a Q&A with Glaude moderated by Kenyon Review Editor Nicole Terez Dutton.
 Kenyon faculty will moderate breakout sessions for participants around the topics of national and campus/local activism.
-Register here for this free event, or visit calendar.kenyon.edu for more information.
+Visit calendar.kenyon.edu for more information.

 Prior to this afternoon program, Knox County community leaders will virtually gather at 10 a.m.
 EST Jan.
 18 for the 18th annual Dr. Martin Luther King Jr. Celebration Service, jointly hosted by Kenyon, Mount Vernon Nazarene University and the Knox County MLK Celebration Committee.
 Rev. Rachel Kessler, priest-in-charge of Harcourt Parish and Kenyon chaplain, will serve as keynote speaker, and Decatur, MVNU President Henry W. Spaulding II, Mount Vernon Mayor Matthew Starr and Gambier Mayor Leeman Kessler will give additional remarks.
 To RSVP and receive a link for this Zoom event, email firstname.lastname@example.org.

 Right-click to download speaker image (credit Sameer A. Khan): Link.